dogoncouch/logdissect/README-DEV.md

 - `now` - Always set date stamp to time parsed
 - `None` - Skip conversion

 The name of your parse module should be added to the `all` variable and imported in `logdissect/parsers/__init__.py`.
-More information on parser modules can be found in the [API documentation](README-API.md#parsers).
+More information on parser modules can be found in the [API documentation](README-API.md#parser-modules).

 ### Filter Modules
 Creating a filter module is a bit more difficult.
-Check out the [filter API documentation](README-API.md#filters), and look at existing filters to get an idea of how filters work.
+Check out the [filter API documentation](README-API.md#filters-modules), and look at existing filter modules to get an idea of how filters work.
 Once you have created a filter module, add it to the `all` variable and import it in `logdissect/filters/__init__.py`.

+### Output Modules
+Check out the [output API documentation](README-API.md#output-modules), and look at existing output modules to get an idea of how outputs work.
+Once you have created an output module, add it to the `all` variable and import it in `logdissect/output/__init__.py`.

 # Installing Development Source
 To install the latest development version of `` logdissect `` from source, follow these instructioons: